-Listen to your doctor- This sounds like a no-brainer but in all honesty, some patients do not follow some of the instructions given by their doctor because they feel it is stupid, doesn’t apply to them or won’t do any harm if some of the instructions aren’t followed.
-Failing to not follow all of your doctor’s instructions can lead to infections so although something may seem stupid I assure you there is a reason for it and ignoring it may put you back in the hospital!
-If you want a speedy recovery with minimal complications then don’t ignore you doctors instructions!
+Listen to your doctor- Follow all instructions given by your doctor, not just the ones that you felt weren’t stupid and are appropriate for your needs.
+This sounds like a no-brainer but some people do not follow the instructions given by their doctor but failing to do so can lead to infections so although something may seem stupid I assure you there is a reason for it and ignoring it may put you back in the hospital!
+If you want a speedy recovery with minimal complications then don’t ignore your doctor’s instructions.

 Have an itch?- If you had to get stitches at some point when it starts to heal it is going to start to itch!
 To avoid unwanted scarring try your best not to scratch but instead do something else that gets your mind off of it!
 Itching from an incision is usually a sign that it is healing so although it may be tempting to scratch it resisting the urge will help it heal faster!